rollkit/rollkit/state/block-executor.md

   - New block header `LastResultsHash` must match state `LastResultsHash`.
   - New block header `AggregatorsHash` must match state `Validators.Hash()`.

+- `Commit`: This method commits the block and updates the mempool.
+Given the updated state, the block, and the ABCI `ResponseFinalizeBlock` as parameters, it:
+  - Invokes app commit, basically finalizing the last execution, by  calling ABCI `Commit`.
+  - Updates the mempool to inform that the transactions included in the block can be safely discarded.
+  - Publishes the events produced during the block exection for indexing.

-- `updateState`: This method updates the local state using the block and block execution responses and returns the updated state and errors, if any.
-Given the current state, the block and the ABCI `ResponseFinalizeBlock`, it validates the updated validator set and updates the state by applying the block.
+- `updateState`: This method updates the state.
+Given the current state, the block, the ABCI `ResponseFinalizeBlock` and the validator updates, it validates the updated validator set, updates the state by applying the block and returns the updated state and errors, if any.
 The state consists of:
   - Version
   - Chain ID
   - Initial Height